 August 2018, three day bootcamp version: Thank you to Sven Behrens, Natalie Stingelin, Michael Nitsche, Markus Rimmele, Martin Brucherseifer, Barbara Heil-Sonneck, the Office of International Education, and Grenzebach Corporation for joining us as guest speakers and going above and beyond to create a wonderful experience for our students.
 Co-director Britta Kallin.

 Mission Driven: Reimagining Graduate Education for a Thriving Humanities Ecosystem

 A New Edited Volume with MLA Press; co-editor with Stacy Hartman

 I am beyond delighted to be working on this project with Stacy Hartman, after our many adventures in humanities advocacy at Stanford.
 Inspired by both positive psychology and the career diversity turn, Mission Driven seeks to reimagine the humanities as a sustainable, engaged, and joyful endeavor.

-Finding Meaningful Work: A Strategies Guide, Stanford's Career Handbook for PhDs and Postdocs
+Finding Meaningful Work: A Strategies Guide for PhDs and Postdocs